Call 911 in the case of an emergency. Following your call to 911 and for port emergencies only, call our 24/7 Operations Centre/Port Emergency line.

 We also frequently participate in exercises led by external agencies, organizations and terminals.
 This participation can range from observing to direct involvement of our boat crew and/or operations staff.

-The Vancouver Fraser Port Authority is also represented in regular stakeholder meetings such as the monthly Greater Vancouver Regional Emergency Planning Committee.
+The Vancouver Fraser Port Authority is also represented in regular stakeholder meetings.
 Our intent is to ensure port interests are considered by municipal and federal governments and critical infrastructure owners, and the appropriate agencies are aware of our requirements, responsibilities and emergency management capabilities.